SJD Barcelona Children's Hospital is twinning with the centre the Order runs in Sierra Leone: Saint John of God Hospital.

 The actions we carry out include the implementation of treatment protocols in the hospital and within the community, and promoting programmes to improve the health education and nutritional knowledge of mothers.
 All this aims to reduce mortality caused by malnutrition and related diseases.

 This programme that we are carrying out at the Saint John of God Hospital allows children to receive good dental care.
+Each year, nearly 200 patients receive dental treatment and hundreds of children receive an oral check-up at their school.

 Its main objectives are: